 <Please place Figure 3 here>

-Please note that it is the responsibility of the author(s) to obtain permission from the copyright holder to reproduce figures (or tables) that have previously been published elsewhere.
+Please note that it is the author(s) responsibility to obtain permission from the copyright holder to reproduce figures (or tables) that have previously been published elsewhere.

 Title page

 - Article title.
-The title provides a distilled description of the complete article and should include information that, along with the abstract, will make electronic retrieval of the article sensitive and specific.
+Provides a distilled description of the complete article and should include information that, along with the abstract, will enable sensitive and specific electronic retrieval of the article.
+The article title should not exceed 15 words.

 - Author information.
-Report one given name, initials for other names followed by the surname.
-Report each author's highest academic degrees.
+Report one given name, the initials for other names, and the surname.
+Report each author's highest academic degree.
 For active military personnel and for reserve officers with ranks of LTC and above, report the abbreviated rank.
-By means of superscript numbering, on a line below the authors’ names, indicate the affiliations (name(s) of the department(s) and institution(s) or organization(s)) where the work should be attributed.
-On a separate line, name the contact person with full contact details.
+Using superscript numbering, on a line below the authors’ names, indicate the affiliations [name(s) of the department(s) and institution(s) or organization(s)] where the work should be attributed.
+On a separate line, name the contact person and include full contact details.

-- Word count.
-State word counts for the abstract and the main text (excluding the abstract, acknowledgments, tables, figure legends, and references).
-This allows editors and reviewers to assess whether the information contained in the paper warrants the paper's length, and whether the submitted manuscript fits within the journal's formats and word limits.
+- Word count: Authors must state the word counts for both the abstract and the main text.
+The main text count should exclude the abstract, acknowledgments, tables, figure legends, and references.
+This information enables editors and reviewers to assess whether the paper's length is warranted by its content and ensures the manuscript fits within the journal's specific format and word limits.

 Main manuscript text

 - Methods.
 The guiding principle of the Methods section should be clarity about how and why a study was done in a particular way.
-The Methods section should aim to be sufficiently detailed such that others with access to the data would be able to reproduce the results.
-In general, the section should include only information that was available at the time the plan or protocol for the study was being written; all information obtained during the study belongs to the Results section.
-The Methods section should include a statement indicating that the research was approved by an independent local, regional or national review body (e.g., ethics committee, institutional review board).
+The Methods section should aim to be sufficiently detailed to ensure full reproducibility by other researchers.
+This section must be limited to information available at the time the study protocol was drafted; all data collected during the study should be presented in the Results section.
+The Methods section should include a statement indicating that the research was approved by an independent local, regional, or national review body (e.g., ethics committee or institutional review board).

-Selection and Description of Participants: Clearly describe the selection of observational or experimental participants (healthy individuals or patients, including controls), including eligibility and exclusion criteria and a description of the source population.
-Because the relevance of such variables as age, sex, or ethnicity is not always known at the time of study design, researchers should aim for inclusion of representative populations into all study types and at a minimum provide descriptive data for these and other relevant demographic variables.
+- Selection and Description of Participants: Authors must clearly describe the selection of participants, including healthy individuals, patients, and control groups, and explain the rationale for each group.
+The manuscript should specify eligibility and exclusion criteria and provide a detailed description of the source population.
+As the relevance of variables such as age, sex, or ethnicity may not be fully known during the study design, researchers should strive to include representative populations and, at a minimum, provide descriptive data for all relevant demographic variables.

-Statistics: Describe statistical methods with enough detail to enable a knowledgeable reader with access to the original data to judge its appropriateness for the study and to verify the reported results.
+- Statistics: Describe statistical methods with enough detail to enable a knowledgeable reader with access to the original data to judge its appropriateness for the study and to verify the reported results.
 When possible, quantify findings and present them with appropriate indicators of measurement error or uncertainty (such as confidence intervals).
 Avoid relying solely on statistical hypothesis testing, such as P values, which fail to convey important information about effect size and precision of estimates.
-The statement that "no significant difference was found between two groups" cannot be made unless a power study was done and is reported with all the values (expected significant difference, alpha and beta).
-A large number of patients (at least 60, and often more, in each group or subgroup) is required to make such a statement.
-If no such power study was done, the author must state: "With the numbers available, no significant difference could be detected."
+A statement that "no significant difference was found" is only permissible if a power analysis was conducted and reported, including all relevant parameters (alpha, beta, and the expected effect size).
+In the absence of a formal power study, authors must instead state: "With the numbers available, no significant difference could be detected."
+All statistical software used must be identified by name and version.

 Examples: